 Lower expenses and remove un-needed items from your budget.
 Look closely at your budget.
 Can you cut down or remove an expense?
 Take a cable bill for instance.
 Do you really watch all 500 channels that you are paying for?
 No you don’t, so go to a smaller package and save some money.
 Same goes for cell phone bills.
 Look at the past year of cell usage and choose your highest usage bill.
 Is it considerably lower than the minutes you are paying for?
 If so lower it to the plan that falls within that high usage.

 Readjust your budget.
 Once you have removed and made a commitment to lower those expenses, reflect it on your budget and re-calculate your “left over monthly money”.

-Make a plan for left over money.
+Make a plan for the leftover money.
 If you are in debt the first thing you should do is work on paying off that debt.
-Start with paying the high interest credit cards off first, and then so on and so on.
+Start with paying the high-interest credit cards off first, and then so on and so on.

 Readjust your budget.
 Readjust your budget to reflect where that extra money will be spent.
 If you chose to pay off a credit card, it should reflect that amount under your credit card payment in your expenses.
 If you choose to put it in savings it should reflect that under the savings row in expenses, etc….

 - Visiting the Alamo in San Antonio; It’s a Big Deal Y’all - January 18, 2017

 - Take Your Life Back Book Review | Self Help & Personal Growth - January 15, 2017